Expensive Vintage Costume Jewelry – A Quick List

 Expensive Vintage Costume Jewelry -Weiss figural jewelry

 Albert Weiss produced bold, vibrant, high-quality costume jewelry from 1942 to 1971.
-Compared to other companies of that time, Albert’s business was small and was open only for a brief period of time.
+Compared to other companies of that time, Albert’s business was small and open only for a brief period.
 However, he and his jewelry had a sterling reputation, nationally and internationally.
-Since there were considerably fewer pieces made, it is difficult to find these treasures today.
+Since considerably fewer pieces were made, it is challenging to find these treasures today.
 But it is worth the hunt—his jewelry is magnificent and as “trendy” today as it was in the past.

 Most Valuable Jewelry From Weiss